AnthonyByansi/AnthonyByansi/README.md

 <!-- -  Hi, 👋 I’m **Anthony**
-- 👀 I’m interested in python framworks
+- 👀 I'm exploring data ingestion and processing pipelines using Python frameworks in the field of Data Engineering
 - 🌱 A passionate **UX designer**
 -  🌱 web developer and web3 and open source enthusiastic
 - 💞️ I have a toxic relationship with vscode -->